secretstartups/handbook/content/handbook/it/guides/nira/_index.md

 1. Follow the steps to enter your work email address and password.
 1. You will be taken to the Nira interface.

-## Protect access area
+## Items area

-The first section to familiarize yourself with is the "Protect Access" area. as shown below.
+The first section to familiarize yourself with is the "Items" area. as shown below.
 From here you can filter by file type, share permissions, and many others.
 You can also see meta-data information which can help you protect access to your Drive files.

 ![protectaccessarea.png](./protectaccessarea.png)